FOR CANDIDATES

 The fastest way to figure out which problem you have is to look at your pattern.
 Getting no responses at all — likely an ATS or platform problem.
 Getting responses then silence — likely a resume or targeting problem.
 Getting calls but no second interviews — a different problem entirely.
 The diagnosis changes the fix.
 The worst thing you can do is work harder at the wrong solution.

-Where You Actually Have a Shot
+Where You Actually Have a Shot at Interviews

 See which roles and companies are actually looking for your background — before you waste time applying.